skupperproject/skewer/README.md

     git rm -rf subrepos/skewer/
     git commit -am "Temporarily remove the previous version of Skewer" git subrepo clone https://github.com/skupperproject/skewer subrepos/skewer

+You should also be able to use `git subrepo pull --force`, to achieve the same, but it didn't work with my version of Git Subrepo.

 ## Skewer YAML